Please note that the copy function is not enabled for this field.

 Brief summary

-The general purpose of this study is to compare Chitosan-dextran (Chitodex) gel versus current standard of care, Gelfoam, as a middle ear (ME) and external auditory canal (EAC) packing agent as part of tympanoplasty procedures to close tympanic membrane perforations (TMP).
-Packing of the middle ear has become a routine aspect of tympanoplasty procedures to provide structural support to graft material.
+The general purpose of this study is to compare Chitosan-dextran (Chitodex) gel versus current standard of care, Gelfoam, as a middle ear (ME) and external auditory canal (EAC) packing agent as part of tympanoplasty and mastoidectomy procedures to close tympanic membrane perforations (TMP).
+Packing of the middle ear has become a routine aspect of these procedures to provide structural support to graft material.
 Whilst no consensus exists regarding the best packing agents, Gelfoam has become the standard of care since its creation in 1945.
 Whilst it contains many desirable properties, it can be difficult to manipulate when wet and has been shown to illicit inflammatory responses and adhesions within the ME cavity.
 Chitodex is a chitin-based hydrogel that exhibits anti-inflammatory, anti-microbial and wound-healing properties.
 When set it remains in a semi-solid form and can provide similar structural support to Gelfoam.
-We aim to compare the success rates of tympanoplasty surgery between the two products.
+We aim to compare the success rates of tympanoplasty and mastoidectomy surgery between the two products.
 The ultimate goal is to identify the ME packing agent-of-choice to ensure TMP closure as well as minimal inflammation of the middle ear mucosa.

 Trial website